BoisAuLit/bohao-li-prompts/drawio_prompt.md

-# Draw.io Diagram Generation Prompt

-You are generating a draw.io (`.drawio` XML) diagram.

-## Strict Design Requirements
+## Strict Design Requirements for the drawio diagram

 ### 1. Layout & Structure